napari/docs/docs/getting_started/installation.md

 ````

-For earlier versions of the napari app, scroll below the latest release on the [napari GitHub releases page](https://github.com/napari/napari/releases).
+For pre-release versions or earlier stable versions of the napari app,
+scroll below the latest release on the [napari GitHub releases page](https://github.com/napari/napari/releases).
 Each release (0.4.15 and above) includes installers for all platforms under the "Assets" section.

 (windows-bundle)=